Spring-io-2024-modulith-workshop/conference-kata-implementation-modulith/workshop-steps/step-08-spring-modulith-events.md

 # Spring modulith events

-## Reference about : Application Module Listener
+## Reference: Application Module Listener

 To run a transactional event listener in a transaction itself, it would need to be annotated with `@Transactional` in turn.